 Kitchen string (aka butcher’s string, with no polyester in it) is an essential item when you are cooking fowl, to secure the legs and wings so that they don’t flop about, burn, and destabilize the bird by throwing off the centre of balance.
 You will probably have to tie them in at least two places: the front to get the wings, and the back to get the legs.
 Soak the string in water first.

 The drip pan stops fat flare ups from happening, and helps to make the heat more indirect.
 For a drip pan, you can use a disposable tin-foil pan, or fashion one from a sheet or two of tin foil, crimping all the edges and joins.
 The drip pan needs to be at least a little bigger than what you are roasting.
-Many advise pouring 1/2 to 1 inch (1 to 2 1/2 cm) of water in the pan, to provide steam to help moderate the help.
+Many advise pouring 1 to 3 cm (1/2 to 1 inch) of water in the pan to provide steam to help moderate the heat.

 Use oven mitts to remove the spit.
-Many don’t think of this, but being a piece of metal that has been over heat for several hours, it has a tendency to get hot.
+Being a piece of metal that has been over heat for several hours, it will be very hot.